mongodb/docs-realm/examples/dotnet/README.md

    f.
 Back in the Manage Nuget Packages dialog, select your new source in the
       dropdown, and your should see your two packages.
-Select botyh, and confirm in the right pane that you are installing version 10.0.0-alpha.43.
+Select botyh, and confirm in the right pane that you are installing version 10.0.0-alpha.xyz where xyz is the latest version you downloaded.

    g.
 Click Add Packages.

-At this point, you should be ready to test things.
-There are currently 2 UnitTest files:

-- Examples.cs has the Realm unit tests

-- MongoDbExamples.cs has the unit tests specific to the MongoDB driver stuff.

-As of this writing, all tests in Examples.cs are passing, while all tests in MongoDbExamples are failing.
-I'm working on the latter right now.
+At this point, you can run tests with one of the following:

+- Run the "Examples - Unit Tests" target
+- Run > Run Unit Tests
+- Open a Unit Test file and press Cmd-T to run tests in that file
+- Open the Unit Test explorer on the right-hand side of the IDE.